-As mentioned, people who switch to plant-based nutrition diets may also find their cravings and appetites change, as well as their energy levels, their overall health, and their relationship with food and their own bodies.
+As mentioned, people who are transitioning toward a plant-based diet and learning more about plant-based nutrition may also find their cravings and appetites change, as well as their energy levels, their overall health, and their relationship with food and their own bodies.

 Vancouver Plant-Based Nutrition Doctors

-For those considering making this lifestyle change, or for those who are unsure whether or not they are on the right path with the diet, seeing a Naturopathic doctor who has knowledge and experience with plant-based diets is a great place to start.
+For those considering making this lifestyle change, or for those who are unsure whether or not they are on the right path with their diet, seeing a Naturopathic doctor, such as Dr. Nagra, who has knowledge and experience with plant-based diets, is a great place to start.

-If you are looking for a Vancouver-based doctor who understands the benefits of a plant-based diet, please reach out for consultation.
+If you are looking for a Vancouver-based naturopathic doctor who understands the benefits of a plant-based diet, please reach out for a consultation.